brehen/kluften.dev-v2/static/blog-posts/nebula_chapter1.md

 4. The web server responds the user with the value returned from the wasm module.
 5. ????
-6. Neko is a happy dog, because he got 10 treats at BLAZINGLY fast speeds!
+6. Neko is a happy dog, because he got 10 treats at (hopefully) BLAZINGLY fast speeds!

 ### Humble beginnings